 A color-enhanced image from Voyager 1 shows high altitude haze layers that occur 500 kilometers (310 miles) above the main cloud layer of Titan.
-Below the orange cloud layer, clouds of methane may rain onto the surface.
-The surface of Titan could even have "oceans" of liquid hydrocarbons.

-Voyager results indicate that Titan is more like Earth than any of the planets.
+Voyager results indicated that Titan is more like Earth than any of the planets.
 The abundance of carbon components may make Titan a natural laboratory to study the most primitive organic chemical reactions that were present on Earth some 4 billion years ago.

 Cassini Sees Through the Haze

 With radar and spectrometers, Cassini was able to look through the thick haze of Titan's atmosphere and explore the terrain below.
 This infrared view shows dark dune-covered areas on the surface.